kadena-io/kadena-docs/docs/index.md

-# Welcome to the Kadena's Documentation Website
+# Welcome to the Kadena Documentation Site

 ### **What is this website?**